Semantic segmentation of multispectral photoacoustic images using deep learning: Discussion

-In our robustness experiment, the performance of the U-Net decreased for blood in comparison to the feasibility experiment.
-One reason could be the domain shift between different body regions that was explicitly included in this experiment.
-This indicates that the geometrical variations between different body regions might have an impact on the algorithm performance although the tissue composition of the regions investigated was relatively similar.
-It can be expected that the performance would degrade even further for vastly different structures (e.g. in abdominal surgery).
-It has to be noted that the test data set of the robustness experiment compared to the feasibility experiment was decreased in size by a factor of three, which may also cause the decrease in performance.
-The experimental results could be a further indicator of the high potential of FCNNs for robust interpretation of single-pixel multispectral imaging data.
-Compared to convolutional approaches, they are by design more independent of morphological variations within the training and target domains.\\
+In our robustness experiment, the performance of the networks that were trained on PAUS data decreased slightly in comparison to the feasibility experiment {in most of the cases}.
+We suspect the domain shift between different body regions that were explicitly included in this experiment to be a reason for this finding.
+This indicates that the variations between different body regions might have an impact on the algorithm performance although the tissue composition of the regions investigated was similar.
+It can be expected that the performance would degrade even further for vastly different structures (e.g. in abdominal surgery) or when being applied to a different cohort, e.g. cancer patients.
+It has to be noted that the test data set of the robustness experiment compared to the feasibility experiment was smaller in size by a factor of three, which may also have caused the {overall} decrease in performance. {Moreover, the smaller test set size could be a reason why the results of the robustness experiments partly outperformed those of the feasibility experiment.} In future work including more data, the significance of the performance difference should be addressed.
+The experimental results could be a further indicator of the high potential of FCNNs for robust interpretation{, which, in this study, is referred to as an independence of neural networks of morphologically different training and test data,} as the distribution of DSC differences between the robustness and feasibility results was narrower than that of the {nnU-Net}.
+Compared to convolutional approaches, FCNNs are by design more independent of morphological variations within the training and target domains.
+Ensembling strategies based on the estimation uncertainty using both the {nnU-Net} and FCNN results{, leveraging the FCNN results as a prior, or post-processing of the resulting images} might be able to combine the respective advantages of both.\\